devops4us/randomizer/readme.md

 Line 1 defines the base image, which is a dockerized TomEE.
 Lines 2-3 configure the Tomcat Manager application to accept user/password `admin/admin` so we can access Tomcat Manager from the browser.
 Line 4 deploys the application `randomizer-ui` to TomEE as a web application by copying the package `randomizer-ui.war` to TomEE's web application directory.
-The result of building with this Dockerfile is an image ready to be started as Docker container.
+The result of building with this Dockerfile is an image for `randomizer-ui`, based on TomEE, and ready to be started as Docker container.
 Look at file `.\Docker\service\Dockerfile` which does the same for `randomizer-service`.

 Instead of starting each docker image manually with the docker command line, we use Docker Compose (<https://docs.docker.com/compose/>).
 With Compose, you define all the servers - the used images, their volume mappings, port mappings, networks, etc - in a single *Compose file*.
 They are then started and stopped together using Docker Compose command line.
-Note that beyond what is shown this tutorial, Docker Compose can be used to simplify various other tasks, e.g. access to the log files of all the running containers, see  (<https://docs.docker.com/compose/>).
+Note that beyond what is shown in this tutorial, Docker Compose can be used to simplify various other tasks, e.g. access to the log files of all the running containers, see  (<https://docs.docker.com/compose/>).

 Let's have a look to the Compose file for our application, `.\Docker\docker-compose.yml`: